elastic/security-research/content/intelligence/2022/03/03.dirty-pipe/article.md

 ### Using the Elastic Security Integration

-If you have Auditbeat, Filebeat (with the Auditd module enabled) Elastic Agent (with the Security or Auditd integrations deployed) you can use the Lens visualization tool (located in Kibana) to quickly compile and save a list of vulnerable systems as evidenced in the screenshot below:
+If you have Auditbeat, Filebeat (with the Auditd module enabled), or the Elastic Agent (with the Security or Auditd integrations deployed) you can use the Lens visualization tool (located in Kibana) to quickly compile and save a list of vulnerable systems as evidenced in the screenshot below:

 <figure markdown>
   ![Analyzing your infrastructure for kernel versions impacted by Dirty Pipe](media/image7.png "Analyzing your infrastructure for kernel versions impacted by Dirty Pipe")